TZTozz/Artificial_Intelligence_4_Robotics/README.md

 ### Continuous Processes

-Unlike in Q1, the world in Q2 evolves on its own, independent of what the robot does — the robot has to plan around an environment that keeps changing. **Tank pressure equalisation** is modelled as a continuous process: whenever a valve is open and the tanks it connects have different pressures, the process keeps updating tank mass and pressure until equilibrium is reached, approximating real fluid dynamics without the computational cost of modelling it exactly. **Panel opening** is likewise continuous, a panel's position evolves over time through a movement process rather than flipping instantly between open and closed. **Lubrication recovery** works the same way: once initiated, jam severity decreases gradually, and only once it reaches zero does an event declare the panel operational again.
+Unlike in Q1, the world in Q2 evolves on its own, independent of what the robot does.
+The robot has to plan around an environment that keeps changing.

+**Tank pressure equalisation** is modelled as a continuous process: whenever a valve is open and the tanks it connects have different pressures, the process keeps updating tank mass and pressure until equilibrium is reached, approximating real fluid dynamics without the computational cost of modelling it exactly.

+**Panel opening** is likewise continuous, a panel's position evolves over time through a movement process rather than flipping instantly between open and closed.

+**Lubrication recovery** works the same way: once initiated, jam severity decreases gradually, and only once it reaches zero does an event declare the panel operational again.

 ### Events